makinhs/makin-cli/README.md

 Options:

   -V, --version      output the version number

+  -a, --all          Install all features this CLI provides in once.
+Use by your own risk

   -p, --prettier     add prettier to package.json, with a format script and a generic configuration
                      file (.prettierrc)